 - Complete the Massachusetts approved firearms safety course (to include live fire component)

 - A 100.00 application fee is required – check or money order made payable to the Town of Rockland, Payments can be made at the Rockland Town hall Clerks office.
 Exemptions for individuals over 70.
-Fee for the renewal process do apply. (proof of payment must be provided).
+Fee for the renewal process do apply.
+Please provide previous LTC or FID # for voucher process (proof of payment must be provided).

 - Please schedule by phone, email or in person an appointment with Firearms licensing with either Officers DiRenzo or Nota.
 Please remember to have all required documentation with you at your appointment (Completed application, any required certificates, proof of payment, etc.).